Mickey Spillane: Awards and accolades

-Spillane was also parodied several times in Mad Magazine.
-The April, 1959 issue carried a piece called "If Mickey Spillane Wrote Nancy" (the comic strip Nancy, by Ernie Bushmiller).

-The television show "MASH" had an episode devoted to Mickey Spillane and his books.

 Personal life

-Mickey and Mary Ann Spillane had four children (Caroline, Kathy, Michael, Ward).
+In 1945, Mickey met and married Mary Ann Pearce.
+They had four children, Caroline, Kathy, Michael, and Ward.
 Their marriage ended in 1962.

 In November 1965, he married his second wife, nightclub singer Sherri Malinou.
-After that marriage ended in divorce (and a lawsuit) in 1983, Spillane shared his waterfront house in Murrells Inlet with his third wife, Jane Rogers Johnson, whom he married in October 1983, and her two daughters (Jennifer and Margaret Johnson).
+The marriage ended in divorce (and a lawsuit) in 1983.

+Spillane shared his waterfront house in Murrells Inlet with his third wife, Jane Rogers Johnson, and her two daughters, Jennifer and Margaret Johnson.
+They married in October 1983.

 In the 1960s, Spillane became a friend of the novelist Ayn Rand.
 Despite their apparent differences, Rand admired Spillane's literary style, and Spillane became, as he described it, a "fan" of Rand's work.
 Later in his life, Spillane became an active Jehovah's Witness.

 In 1989, Hurricane Hugo ravaged his Murrells Inlet house to such a degree it had to be almost entirely reconstructed.
 A television interview showed Spillane standing in the ruins of his house.

 Death and legacy

-Spillane died July 17, 2006, at his home in Murrells Inlet, of pancreatic cancer.
+Spillane died on July 17, 2006, at his home in Murrells Inlet, of pancreatic cancer.
 After his death, his friend and literary executor, Max Allan Collins, began editing and completing Spillane's unpublished typescripts, beginning with a non-series novel, Dead Street (2007).

-In July 2011, the community of Murrells Inlet named U.S 17 Business the "Mickey Spillane Waterfront 17 Highway".
-The proposal first passed the Georgetown County Council in 2006 while Spillane was still alive, but the South Carolina General Assembly rejected the plan then.
+In July 2011, the community of Murrells Inlet named U.S. 17 Business the "Mickey Spillane Waterfront 17 Highway".
+The proposal first passed the Georgetown County Council in 2006 while Spillane was still alive, but the South Carolina General Assembly rejected the plan.